-Freshman Seminar / Healthy Life Styles Spring and Fall semester Campus Poster Program (resources and awareness) Topic changes monthly
+- > Freshman Seminar / Healthy Life Styles

-New Student Orientation (policy and procedures) Beginning of spring and fall division
+- Campus Poster Program (resources and awareness)

-➤ Alcohol & Impaired Driving Awareness Spring semester ➤ Health and Wellness Fairs (resources)
+- New Student Orientation (policy and procedures)

-As scheduled by nursing
+- ➤ Alcohol & Impaired Driving Awareness

-Chapels throughout the year Weekly spring and fall
+- ➤ Health and Wellness Fairs (resources)

-State and National Awareness Topics Each month
+- > Chapels throughout the year

-➤ Information distribution (awareness and resources) Electronic, social, and printed media
+- ➤ Information distribution (awareness and resources)

-Public safety, student life and human recourses personnel facilitate programs for students, parents, faculty, new employee orientations, and student organizations throughout the year, in addition to programs offered by the HLGU Athletic Department.
+Public safety, student life, and human recourses personnel facilitate programs for students, parents, faculty, new employee orientations, and student organizations throughout the year, in addition to programs offered by the HLGU Athletic Department.
 To enhance these safety programs the University and public safety enlists guest speakers to add an additional perspective on safety and awareness.
 Additional information on location, dates, and times of these programs can be obtained from the department of public safety.